zehicle/refstack/doc/tcup.md

 > These steps are _not_ do not install RefStack for contributions or development, they are intended for a user who wants to just run and report test results.

 1. Install Docker using [[https://www.docker.io/gettingstarted/#h_installation]]
+  1. Note: if you are in an environment with a proxy, make sure you configure `/etc/default/docker` to leverage the proxy too!

 1. Get the code: `wget https://raw.githubusercontent.com/stackforge/refstack/master/t-container/tcup.py`
   1. note: you can also get the code by cloning the RefStack and running the code in `/t-container`